-Superfoods aren’t just for humans – they can be fed to cats too.
-Of course, not all superfoods manufactured for human consumption are safe for your feline furball.
-However, there are quite a few of them, which are not only safe, but also beneficial for your cat.
+Superfoods aren’t just for humans – cats can eat them too.
+Of course, not all superfoods for human consumption are safe for your feline furball.
+However, there are quite a few of them which are not only safe, but also beneficial for your cat.

-They can boost your feline friend’s fiber, protein and vitamin intake.
-What’s more, they’re extremely popular and you don’t have to look for them at your grocery store’s special healthy food section!
+They can boost your feline friend’s fiber, protein, and vitamin intake.
+What’s more, they’re extremely popular and you don’t have to look for them in your grocery store’s special healthy food section!
 These superfoods fall into the following main categories: